Everybody wants to change the world. My clients do.

 When I turned 30, I was told that my son Benjamin was going to die.
 He was diagnosed with a rare disorder called Hurler Syndrome, and there were no options for treatment.

-“He has five years.
-If you’re lucky, 10.” his doctors told me.
+"He has five years.
+If you're lucky, ten," his doctors told me.
 He was two.

 It was an outcome I could not possibly accept.
-For my son, I knew we had to create a new reality.
-So, that’s what I did, time and time again, leading to innovations that have transformed care for countless children around the world.
+For my son, I knew we had to find another way.
+So, that is what I did, time and time again.

 What is your impossible problem designed to solve?

-You do not have to spend our time convincing me that what you are seeing is real.
+You do not have to spend our time convincing me.

-You can bring the pressure, the politics, the ambition, and the part of you that still knows what is possible.
+You can bring the pressure, the politics, and the doubt without translating any of it.

-You don’t have to make it smaller so people don’t think you’re too much for the room.
+You do not have to make it smaller so people don't think you are too much for the room.

-And from there, you move your time, power, and voice towards the problems you are actually here to solve.
+And from there, you move your time, your power, and your voice toward what is yours to do.

 The shift is from being consumed by yesterday's problems to shaping what comes next.